An Introduction to String Diagrams for Computer Scientists: The Case for String Diagrams

-Moreover, the description of a language as a syntax equipped with a compositional semantics informs us about the \emph{algebraic} structures underpinning program design.
+Moreover, the description of a language as a syntax equipped with a compositional semantics informs us about the \emph{algebraic} structures underpinning program behaviour.
 For instance, in any sensible semantics, the program constructs $;$ and $skip$ of the grammar~\eqref{eq:proggrammar} acquire a \emph{monoid} structure, with the binary operation $;$ as its multiplication and the constant $skip$ as its identity element.
 Indeed, the laws of monoids, namely that $[(p;q);r] = [p;(q;r)]$ (associativity) and $[p ; skip] = [p] = [skip ; p]$ (unitality), will usually hold for the semantics of these operations.

 \paragraph{Graphical Models of Computation} As we have seen, defining a formal language via an inductively defined syntax brings clear benefits.
-However, not all computational phenomena may be adequately captured via this kind of formalisms.
-Think for instance about signal flowing through a digital controller.
-In this model, information propagates through components in complex ways, requiring constraints on how resources are processed---for example, a gate may only receive a certain quantity of signal at a time, or a deadlock will occur.
-More sophisticated forms of interaction, such as entanglement in quantum processes, or conditional (in)dependence between random variables in a probabilistic systems, also require a language capable of capturing resource-exchange between components in a clear and expressive manner.
+However, not all computational phenomena may be adequately captured via this kind of formalism.
+Think for instance about data flowing through a digital controller.
+In this model, information propagates through components in complex ways, requiring constraints on how resources are processed.
+For example, a gate may only receive a certain quantity of data at a time, or a deadlock could occur.
+Sophisticated forms of interaction, such as entanglement in quantum processes, or conditional (in)dependence between random variables in a probabilistic systems, also require a language capable of capturing resource-exchange between components in a clear and expressive manner.

 Historically, scientists have adopted \emph{graphical} formalisms to properly visualise and reason about these phenomena.
-Graphs provide a simple pictorial representation of how information flows through a component-based system, which is difficult to encode into a conventional textual notation.
+Graphs provide a simple pictorial representation of how information flows through a component-based system, which would otherwise be difficult to encode into a conventional textual notation.
 Notable examples of these formalisms include electrical and digital circuits, quantum circuits, signal flow graphs (used in control theory), Petri nets (used in concurrency theory), probabilistic graphical models like Bayesian networks and factor graphs, and neural networks.